 Girls will come out of our initial program with the confidence and tools with which to start making their voices heard and affecting change in their communities.
 The program will end with a showcase in which each girl will share a live performance or media piece that tells an important narrative about her life.

 In the fall of 2015 we piloted the program at Central City Values High School in Los Angeles, CA, a public charter school near Koreatown.
 We assessed the strengths and weaknesses of the program through interviews with the initial class of girls and gathered data through surveys given before and after the program.
-We’re currently working on implementing pilots in Chicago and in Champaign in the spring of 2017 and we plan to produce packets to send to educators in several other states to run the program themselves to provide additional feedback.
+In the Spring of 2017, we developed a new curriculum for middle school students, which a colleague of mine piloted at a middle school in San Diego with the school’s principal.
+We’re currently working on implementing our next pilot at Intrinsic High School in Chicago in the summer of 2018.
+Our ultimate goal is to produce a replicable program guide to send to facilitators all over the country to adapt for their own schools.

 You can find out more at our website: http://www.girlsamplified.org.